AstrobioMike/AstrobioMike.github.io/misc/amplicon_and_metagen.md

 ## Amplicon
 * **Useful for:**

-    * one *metric* of community composition
+    * one *metri* of community composition
-        * recovered gene copies ≠ counts of organisms (see below in the "not useful for" section)
+        * can say something about relative abundance of gene copies recovered (recovered gene copies ≠ counts of organisms)
-        * you're getting a snapshot  of, e.g. "16S gene fragment copy numbers recovered"
+        * gives a snapshot of, e.g., "16S gene-fragment copies recovered"
     * can track changes in community structure (as interpreted by recovered gene copy numbers) in response to a treatment and/or across environmental gradients/time, etc.
     * can provide strong support for further investigation, particularly single-nucleotide resolution methods
         * e.g. *Trichodesmium–Alteromonas* story ([starting paper here](https://www.nature.com/articles/ismej201749){:target="_blank"})
-    * relatively cheap and less processing power/time required in comparison to metagenomics
 <br>

 * **_Not_ useful for:**
     * abundance of organisms (or relative abundance of organisms)
         * recovered gene copies ≠ counts of organisms